usc-isi-i2/kgtk/docs/transform/ifexists.md

 wish the output file to retain the input file's order when cacheing the input file, use the ``--preserve-order` option.

-### Matching Fields
+### Key Fields

-The fields to match may be supplied by the user using `--input-keys` and `--filter-keys`.
+The names of the fields used match records may be supplied by the user using the `--input-keys` and `--filter-keys` option.
-If not supplied, the following defaults will be used, which depend on the KGTK file type (edge or node) of the input and filter files.
+Each option may take a variable number of space-separated field names.
+If keys are not supplied, the following defaults will be used, which depend on the KGTK file type (edge or node) of the input and filter files.

 | Input File Type | Filter File Type   | Key fields |